MrYossu/Pixata.Utilities/Pixata.Google/README.md

 ## Setting up Google authentication

-This class was designed to be used within an ASP.NET Core application, and allows easy access to a Google Drive account.

-In order to use this class, you need to follow a small convention.
+These classes were designed to be used within an ASP.NET Core application.
+In order to use them, you need to follow a small convention.
 I would like to be able to relax this, but haven't found a way yet, so bear with me...

 You will need to create a credentials file for your Google account.
 For details, see the [.NET Quickstart](https://developers.google.com/drive/api/v3/quickstart/dotnet), and follow the first few steps.
-This will give you a JSON file, which you will need to save as `credentials.json` in a top-level folder named `Google`...
+This will give you a JSON file, which you will need to save as `credentials.json` in a top-level folder named `Google` (note the fab hand-drawn arrow)...

 ![Pixata](https://github.com/MrYossu/Pixata.Utilities/raw/master/Pixata.Google/Icon/GoogleFolder.png "The Google folder in the ASP.NET project")